pl0xi/System_Integration_assignment-2/README.md

 ## Apache Camel (EIP)
 We are using Apache Camel with rest endpoints.
-Integration between Camunda Process Engine and Apahce camel is a point to point channel.
+Integration between Camunda Process Engine and Apache camel is a point to point channel.
+Between the Apache camel and the backend/services, is a Subscriber and producer EIP pattern implemented.